JosephBerm/Advanced-React-Concepts/src/md/AdvancedTopics.md

 </UserContext.Provider>;
 ```

-Now, go to wherever you want to use it.
+Now, go to wherever you want to **consume** the user context.
 In this case, it'll be [MovieList.jsx](./../context/MovieList.jsx)'.
 Import `UserContext` at the top.
 Extract everything in the return with a `control + x` with your keyboard.
 Inside the return, insert the following code snippet:

 ```js
 <UserContext.Consumer></UserContext.Consumer>
 ```

 You DON'T past it yet.
 Why?
-Well, this UserContext.
-Consumer element is expecting a function as a child, so we can't pass it that div.
+Well, this `UserContext.Consumer` element is expecting a function as a child, so we can't pass it that div.
 So, what we can do is create a lambda function inside curley braces and then paste your code inside the return of the function.
 It should look as follows:

 ```js
 import React, { Component } from "react";